Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample3_integration_testing/README.md

 Congratulations!! 🥳 You have successfully deployed the solution.

-If you've encountered any issues, please review the [Troubleshooting](../../docs/parking_sensors_troubleshooting.md) section and the [Known Issues](#known-issues-limitations-and-workarounds) section.
-If you are still stuck, please file a Github issue with the relevant error message, error screenshots, and replication steps.
+If you are stuck, please file a Github issue with the relevant error message, error screenshots, and replication steps.

 #### Deployed Resources